 SENSOlytics™ is the Oisín proprietary platform technology that enables the precise targeting of senescent cells based on their DNA expression, not on surface markers or other characteristics that might be shared with normal, undamaged cells.
 Oisin’s lead product candidate, OB-001, will be aimed at chronic kidney disease.

-Oisin has raised $9.5 million in seed funding to move things towards clinical trials, according to its latest press release.
+Oisin has raised $9.5 million in seed funding to move things towards clinical trials, according to a May 2021 press release.

 Baker, D. J., Wijshake, T., Tchkonia, T., LeBrasseur, N. K., Childs, B. G., Van De Sluis, B., … & van Deursen, J. M. (2011).
 Clearance of p16Ink4a-positive senescent cells delays ageing-associated disorders.
 Nature, 479(7372), 232-236.